The M. Kopernik (Nicolaus Copernicus) Foundation is a non-profit organization that is responsible for the operation of Kopernik Lodge and Apartments

 In the late 1960’s, a group of dedicated Polish-Canadian volunteers with a vision generously gave their time, talents, wisdom and financial resources to build a home and create a community for their elderly.
-The Kopernik Foundation was established and given a specific mandate to build and operate a facility for seniors where the Polish language, spiritual and cultural heritage would be perpetuated.
+The Kopernik Foundation was officially established as a BC Society on May 29, 1970, and was given a specific mandate to build and operate a facility for seniors where the Polish language, spiritual and cultural heritage would be perpetuated.

 Growing To Serve

 Although Kopernik Lodge was built by the Polish Community, it became the facility of choice for people of Slavic descent and of Catholic faith.
 Currently, the Lodge is open to and welcomes all British Columbians who meet the criteria set out by the Continuing Care Program while the Kopernik Foundation is committed to provide care to all Canadians.

 In 1973, Kopernik Lodge opened its door and provided shelter to over 100 residents.
 In 1978, Kopernik Lodge joined British Columbia’s Ministry of Health Continuing Care Program and registered under the Societies Act of BC so that its residents could benefit from the services available to all British Columbians.

 In addition to operating a care facility, the Foundation also manages Kopernik Apartments.
 This low-income rental building for seniors consists of 33 units.
 It offers independent living housing to eligible tenants through rent subsidies from BC Housing Management Commission and Canada Mortgage and Housing Corporation.
 Currently, the Kopernik Foundation is working on a potential redevelopment of the Kopernik Apartments with the goal of significantly increasing the number of apartments over the next several years.